-The controls found in the (-)A18AZ/(-)P18AZ heat pumps are designed to prevent the system from operating in under conditions that could be harmful to the compressor and inverter.
+The controls found in the (-)A15AZ/(-)P16AZ/ (-)A16AZ outdoor units are designed to prevent the system from operating in under conditions that could be harmful to the compressor and inverter.
 The Universal Outdoor Control (UODC) and Power Inverter continuously monitor multiple sensors, current, and voltage and will modify the compressor speed or completely shut the system down to protect the compressor and/or inverter if harmful operating conditions are sensed.
 This process is called Active System Protection.
 Sections 8.1 - 8.14 give a brief description of the different forms of protection that are provided.
-Refer to Section 9.5 in the Diagnostic and Troubleshooting Section of this manual for Active System Protection fault codes and additional details for each fault.
+Refer to the Econet help pages on the Rheem website for further troubleshooting and diagnostics.